Madhusudan Das: Family

 boycotted in the village which he had to quit to erect a small house at the end of the village.
 The house was known as ‘Madhukothi’ or ‘Balipokharikothi’, later on used as the state office of the Kasturba National Memorial Trust, in a part of which was running the Anganabadi, Balbadi.
 Madhusudan had adopted two Bengali girls; Sailabala Das and Sudhanshubala Hazra.
-Sailabala was an educationist who had been trained in England, and in whose name the famous Sailabala Women's College of Cuttack was founded.
+Sailabala was an educationist who had been trained in England, and in whose name the famous Sailabala Women's College, Cuttack was founded.
 Sailabala was Bengali, and her parents had left her in the care of Madhusudan Das and his wife Soudamini Devi at Calcutta.
 In 1864, he passed Matriculation from Cuttack and thereafter he was inclined to become a teacher and began his career as a teacher at Balasore for three years.
-The year 1866 was the year of a acute famine in Odisha, called the "Naanka Durviksha" When more than one lakh people died of hunger.
+The year 1866 was the year of an acute famine in Odisha, called the "Naanka Durviksha" When more than one lakh people died of hunger.
 This year he converted himself to Christian and changed his name as Madhusudan Das from his earlier name of Gobinda Ballav Choudhury.